-While Malaysia is not signatory to the 1951 Refugee Convention, neither are most of the countries where the Rohingya flee, such as Bangladesh, Indonesia, and Thailand (Haque, Othman, and Bin Mat 2023; UNHCR: The UN Refugee Agency 2024).
-As a result, the Rohingya are not automatically granted the right to work that the 1951 Refugee Convention affords (Wahab 2017; United Nations High Commissioner for Refugees 1951).
-This results in them finding underground work in the informal job sector (Cohen, Cohen, and Li 2017; Equal Rights Trust 2014; Wahab 2017).
-Forcibly displaced Rohingya in Malaysia find work that is "dirty, dangerous, and difficult" (Todd, Amirullah, and Shin 2019, 8).
+While Malaysia is not signatory to the 1951 Refugee Convention, neither are most of the countries to where the Rohingya flee, such as Bangladesh, Indonesia and Thailand (Md Mahbubul, Zarina and Bakri 2023; UNHCR: The UN Refugee

+Agency 2024).
+As a result, the Rohingya are not automatically granted the right to work that the 1951 Refugee Convention affords (Andika 2017; UNHCR: The UN Refugee Agency 1951).
+This results in them finding underground work in the informal job sector (Cohen, Cohen and Li 2017; Equal Rights Trust 2014; Andika 2017).
+Forcibly displaced Rohingya in Malaysia find work that is "dirty, dangerous, and difficult" (Todd, Adli and Shin 2019, 8).
 Because they do not have the legal right to work, the Rohingya struggle financially.
-They face problems such as not being paid wages that were promised, working in hazardous conditions, and inconsistent work (Nungsari, Flanders, and Chuah 2020).
-Their financial problems related to their lack of right to work cause them to struggle in multiple areas of life (Mat, Mohamed Pero, and Ku Amir 2023; Nungsari, Flanders, and Chuah 2020).
+They face problems such as not being paid wages that were promised, working in hazardous conditions and inconsistent work (Nungsari, Flanders and Chuah 2020).
+Their financial problems related to their lack of right to work cause them to struggle in multiple areas of life (Bakri, Siti Darwinda and Ku Nurasyiqin 2023; Nungsari, Flanders and Chuah 2020).